CallMiner's 2024 CX Landscape Report is here! |Download today

 There are issues that may not reach a resolution on the first call, such as an outage for a phone company.
 If a customer calls with an unexplained outage, it will likely take a couple of calls to get a technician scheduled.
 That said, identifying these issues and implementing measures to reach a faster resolution will improve customer satisfaction and, with some tactics, avoid repeated interactions.

-To use the same example, a phone company can employ a call-back system to alert customers once issues have been resolved — reducing the number of customers who would need to initiate a second call.
+To use the same example, a phone company can employ a call-back system to alert customers once issues have been solved — reducing the number of customers who would need to initiate a second call.

 Use segmentation to filter common issues